 Garter snakes were thought to be non-venomous for a very long time.
 But now we know that was false.
 Although all garter snakes are harmless to humans, they do produce a neurotoxic venom in their saliva.

 This neurotoxic venom is only venomous to their prey.
 The garter snake is also not a constrictor, making it a very safe pet to have among the vast range of snake species.

 Garter Snake Bites

-Garter snakes are too small to bite humans when they are babies, but can bite you once they have grown up.
+Do garter snakes have teeth at all?
+They do, but they are small teeth, not fangs.
+And garter snakes are too small to even bite humans when they are babies.
+But they can bite you once they have grown up.
 They are only likely to bite when they are feeling threatened, however.